Back we are on a great day in the United States of America.

 I'd be stunned if he has.

-Because otherwise I fear the consequences, not just for the reform effort, but for the organization as a whole.
+Because otherwise, I fear the consequences, not just for the reform effort, but for the organization as a whole.

 I spoke to the Secretary General this morning.

-I said, I've known you since 1989, and I'm telling you this is the worst mistake by a senior UN official that I've seen in that entire time.
+I said, I've known you since 1989, and I'm telling you, this is the worst mistake by a senior UN official that I've seen in that entire time.

 Bolton's point was a criticism of the American people.

-I'm I'll bet you Kofi Annan has listened to this program, and I'll bet you he doesn't like what he's heard.
+I'll bet you Kofi Annan has listened to this program, and I'll bet you he doesn't like what he's heard.

-If he hasn't listened to it, he's heard about it.
+And if he hasn't listened to it, he's heard about it.

-It's on this program we've accused him of throwing his own son Kojo under the bus in the oil for food program or overboard or whatever it was.
+We've accused him of throwing his own son, Kojo, under the bus in the oil for food program or overboard or whatever it was.

 Malik Brown does say it's time for some truths to be told.